MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/analyze-performance.md

 ---
-title: "Analyze plug-in performance (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Analyze plug-in performance (Common Data Service for Apps) | Microsoft Docs"
-description: "Learn how to find and analyze data about how your registered plug-ins are performing. ms.custom: "" ms.date: 1/29/2019 ms.reviewer: ""
+description: "Learn how to find and analyze data about how your registered plug-ins are performing." ms.custom: "" ms.date: 1/29/2019 ms.reviewer: ""